dofinator/db_eksamen_22/README.md

 source venv/Scripts/activate
 ```
 ## Setup Neo4j
+Create a new connection in Neo4j Deskop with the login information from the [settings.py](https://github.com/dofinator/db_eksamen_22/blob/master/project/settings.py)
+using port 7687

 Run the following query in your local Neo4j desktop application:

 This step will take about 5-6 minutes since the csv file contains 30.000 rows